Sylius/Sylius/docs/cookbook/invoices/generating-invoice-after-payment.rst

         }
     }

-5. Last thing that we need to do is to register new services in container:
+**4.** Last thing that we need to do is to register new services in a container:

 .. code-block:: yaml